zencoder/zencoder-py/README.md

     outputs = (iphone, web)
     another_job = zen.job.create(input_url, outputs=outputs)

+**Note:** If you set the `ZENCODER_API_KEY` environment variable to your api key, you don't have to provide it when initializing Zencoder.

 ## Specifying the API Version
 Set the version of the Zencoder API you want to use as the `api_version` keyword to the `Zencoder` object (defaults to `v2`):